peterhinch/micropython_eeprom/i2c/I2C.md

 ## 5.1 test()

 This performs a basic test of single and multi-byte access to chip 0.
 The test reports how many chips can be accessed.
 Existing array data will be lost.
+This primarily tests the driver: as a hardware test it is not exhaustive.

 ## 5.2 full_test()

+This is a hardware test.
 Tests the entire array.
 Fills each 128 byte page with random data, reads it back, and checks the outcome.
 Existing array data will be lost.

 ## 5.3 fstest(format=False)